-Contact

-Mr Chris Anderson

-Head of Computer Science
+Mr Steve Morrell Head of Computer Science (Term 3 onwards)

 App Development (1 unit)

 In this course students will have the opportunity to develop their computational thinking skills through the use of the Python programming language.
 Building upon the skills they have developed in Years 7 and 8, they will develop interactive software applications with engaging Graphical User Interfaces, including the opportunity to design and create their own Arcade Game.